Whining is a tone of voice somewhere between crying and talking. And it’s not pleasant to the ears.

 2. Never Scold Them.

 As mentioned earlier, scolding them can often make it worse.
 In toddler logic, bad attention is better than no attention!
 It’s normal to get annoyed over a whiny voice, especially if it’s happening too frequently.
-But you should keep yourself calm and not take the anger out on them.
+But you should keep calm and not take the anger out on them.

 Instead, it would be better to explain your point to your toddler.
 Keep your face neutral, but don’t ignore them.
-Instead, make it a rule that they should follow to be a “good child.”
+Instead, make it a rule they should follow to be a “good child.”

 Keep in mind that your kids don’t intentionally want to annoy you.
 If you give them a model to copy, they will copy it.